 “The court, especially in literary property cases, will almost always grant a motion to dismiss or summary judgement in favor of the defendant, which are the studios,” says Isaacs.
 “It’s really hard for a plaintiff to win one of these cases.
 So, the copywrite claim usually goes away.
 The court will rule on the idea submission claim at the same time, and they almost always punt on the state law idea submission claim by saying, ‘With no copyright claim available any longer, we at the federal court don’t have jurisdiction,’ so they send it down to a state court.”

 Idea submission claims are difficult because of the burden of proof.
 “If you think you wrote Terminator and you think your script or treatment has been used, you must show that you or your people had access to that script or treatment and that they are substantially similar,” Isaacs says.

 In a copyright claim, the court has to look at the similarities and determine if it rises to the level of protectable expression.
 If it’s not a new or fleshed out idea, then the law won’t protect your pitched idea.

 No matter what, the best advice is always to think before you start shopping your idea around.
-Even with a great idea, if you don’t protect it and give proper legal thought to what you’ve created, it could be gone before you had a chance.
-Consider consulting with a reputable and experienced attorney to put in place the proper protections beforehand, or after a pitch, when you have reason to believe your idea has been stolen.
+Even with a great idea, if you don’t have copyright protection and give proper legal thought to what you’ve created, it could be gone before you had a chance.
+Consider contacting a law firm and seeking legal advice from a reputable and experienced attorney to put in place the proper protections beforehand, or after a pitch, when you have reason to believe your idea has been stolen.